|Cottage:||The Pump House|

 Set in its own meadow beside a bubbling brook it is a very special experiance for those wanting to get away from it all and really enjoy the countryside - close up !

-7 night and longer bookings can be made by phone
+7 night and longer bookings can only be made by phone

-Please note that although you can only book weekends online, the owner is prepared to take longer bookings provided they leave 2 days free either end of other bookings or possible bookings - so a Wednesday to Wednesday 7 night booking would be possible - these can only be booked by phone: 01787 211 115
+Please note that although you can only book short period online .... but.. the owner is prepared to take longer bookings provided they leave 2 days free either end of other bookings or possible bookings - so a Wednesday to Wednesday 7 night booking would be possible - these can only be booked by phone: 01787 211 115

 The Pump House is nestled in its own riverside wildflower meadow.
 There are footpaths running through the end of the meadow along the banks of the river through miles of stunning Suffolk countryside, until the river joins the Stour.